Xionse/dev-utils-cli/README.md

 Here are some examples of how to use the Dev Utils CLI:

-- Add a code snippet:
+- Add a code snippet: dev-utils-cli: --name "sample_snippet" --language "Python" --code "print('Hello, world!')"